Renaud-D-Harreville/nextcloud-docker/README.md

 You will recognize the three last variable used for the previous containers launched (nginx-proxy and letsencrypt companion).

-**Still, make sure your *webdav.mydomain.com> address is correctly configured on your DNS : it will redirect to your remote server IP !**
+**Still, make sure your *webdav.mydomain.com* address is correctly configured on your DNS : it has to redirect to your remote server IP !**

 Launch your WebDav server :